T-Bunckenburg93/nebData/docs/hullPointDistribution-ANS.md

 While I don't think anyone would disagree with this on the face value, as you need to spend points to buy guns/missiles/etc to shoot ships, I did wonder if there were optimal amounts of points to spend on a hull.

 For example, if I seriously kit out two gun Vauxhalls, is this more effective than have three less kitted Vaux's, or two Vaux's and several escorts?
 Is there a point where we can see in the data that spending too much, and putting too many eggs in one basket is more likely to be detrimental?

 Now a bit of a note on this and the conclusions I'm going to make here.
 This isn't to say that your build is bad because you're spending too much points on a Vauxhall.
-The great thing about Nebulous is that the meta is still growing and developing, and none of the hulls exhibit a huge win loss difference, meaning that people also can win with hulls that cost that much.
+The great thing about Nebulous is that the meta is still growing and developing, and none of the hulls exhibit a huge win loss difference (except one), meaning that people also can win with hulls that cost that much.
 It just happens less, which makes it less **viable**.

-While points are somewhat crude, as they don't take into account the difference between missiles and guns and lasers, there did seem to be some insight that you can take away from them.
+While points are a somewhat crude measure, as they don't take into account the difference between missiles and guns and lasers, there did seem to be some insight that you can take away from them.
 Anyway, without further ado, lets get to it!

 ### Quick word on how to read these charts: